 Our mission is to rescue, rehabilitate, and rehome dogs of the Basenji breed.
 BRAT rescues Basenjis from shelters, abusive situations, and relinquishing owners.
-We provide routine and advanced veterinary care for our dogs and ensure that they have been spayed or neutered, fully vaccinated, tested for heart worm, strip-tested for Fanconi syndrome, and evaluated for temperament.
+We provide routine and advanced veterinary care for our dogs and ensure that they have been spayed or neutered, fully vaccinated, tested for heartworm, DNA tested for Fanconi syndrome, and evaluated for temperament.
 In order to secure a "forever home" we screen potential adopters, striving for compatibility of dog and owner.
 BRAT is an all-volunteer organization recognized by the IRS as a tax-exempt charitable corporation since its founding in 1999.
 Our success depends upon the generosity and dedication of our donors and volunteers.
+READ MORE ABOUT US »

-Get a replacment BRAT ID tag.
+Get a replacement BRAT ID tag.
 Order a lost tag or a second tag for a special collar.
 Give us the tag number, donate $5 and we'll send you a shiny new tag!
-Order here »
+ORDER HERE »

 All Basenjis in our care receive complete veterinary care, including DNA testing for Fanconi syndrome.
 In many cases the dogs need more extensive medical treatment and their expenses are far greater than our reasonable adoption fees.
 This is why we depend on the generosity of people like you to help us stay alive and well.
 MAKE A TAX DEDUCTIBLE DONATION NOW »

 In the dim, dark days of dog ownership, back when I was growing up in the '50s, our dogs ran free and lived on table scraps and Kennel Ration.
 READ MORE »

 Mikaela has been one of the best things that has ever happened to me and my family.
 My grandmother's death in 1996 was a hard thing to deal with, but each day I wake up and see Makaela Marie sitting next to my bed and know my grandma is smiling down on us.